Let’s build on the best practices we’ve already learned by looking at one more major piece of the social media puzzle: YouTube for churches.

 YouTube is the second most popular search engine next to Google, and it’s integrated directly with Google search.
 If you’re creating searchable social videos for our church, having a presence on YouTube is crucial.

 YouTube doesn’t have as much of an obvious social networking vibe, but as a media site with social components, it’s still very much social media.
 And it has a wide reach: YouTube videos are easily shared across nearly every other social network.
+Check out these simple steps to grow your video presence, combine these strategies with your Givelify signup to really power up your giving!

 1. Polish Your Profile